JetBrains/teamcity-documentation/topics/build-files-cleaner-swabra-cloud.md

 <td>

-Select the __Force clean checkout if cannot restore clean directory state__ option to ensure that the checkout directory corresponds to the sources in the repository at the build start.
-If Swabra detects any modified or deleted files in the checkout directory before the build start, it will enforce [clean checkout](clean-checkout.md).
-The build will fail if Swabra cannot delete some files created during the previous build.
+Select the __Force clean checkout if cannot restore clean directory state__ option to ensure new builds utilize source files that fully match those stored in the remote repository.
+If Swabra detects files in the checkout directory that were modified or deleted, it enforces the [clean checkout](clean-checkout.md).
+If Swabra cannot remove any leftover files created by a previous build, the current build will fail.

-If this option is disabled, you will only get warnings about modified and deleted files.
+If this option is disabled, Swabra displays warnings when it finds modified and deleted files, but does not trigger the clean checkout.

 </td></tr><tr>